MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrating-from-ad-rms-to-azure-rights-management.md

 ## Next steps
-To start the migration, go to [Phase 1 - client-side configuration](migrating-from-ad-rms-to-azure-rights-management-phase1.md).
+To start the migration, go to [Phase 1 - server-side configuration](migrating-from-ad-rms-to-azure-rights-management-phase1.md).